fetchai/agents-aea/docs/questions-and-answers.md

 </details>

 <details><summary>Is there a standardization for private key files?</summary>
 Currently, the private keys are stored in `.txt` files.
-Though, this is a temporary fix and will change shortly.
+Though, this is a temporary fix and will be improved soon.
 </details>